OpenMW/openmw/README.txt

 However, Mangle does NOT actually implement a game engine, or any new fundamental functionality.
 More on that below.

-Currently there is only the Sound module, but more will come in the future (including input, 2D/3D graphics, GUI, physics, file system/archive access, and more.)
+Currently there's modules for sound and streams / archives (file access).
+More will come in the future (including input, 2D/3D graphics, GUI, physics, and more.)

 Main idea